These notes from previous group studies may be of interest…

 The facilitators guide gives an overview of the structure and guidance for the sessions.

-For 5 weeks, commencing May 4th 2014, we will focus on Healing.
+For five weeks, we focused on Healing.
 Jesus’ call to ‘preach the gospel and heal the sick’ is as relevant as ever.
 We are on a journey to see this become a natural and normal part of everyday church.

 Healing series overview